hauska7/klubdyskusyjny/docs/index.md

 everyone judges for themselves

-everyone acts ad they see fit
+everyone acts as they see fit

 I trust in one of us